Simulating scalar field theories on quantum computers with limited resources: State preparation

 We do not encounter the difficulties seen in common variational quantum approaches such as the variational quantum eigensolver (VQE) \cite{O'Malley2016,Kandala2017} since the calculation of the quantum circuit required for state preparation is done on classical computers.
 We do not require a global minimum and any solution with high enough fidelity ({\em i.e.} larger than the target accuracy) is acceptable.
-The number of qubits $n_q$ needed to prepare the local wavefunction is not very large.
+The number of qubits $n_q$ needed to prepare the local wave function is not very large.
 For example, $n_q=8$ is enough even for the strong interacting regime, since it can accommodate $\approx 200$ bosons per lattice site with great precision \cite{Macridin2021}.
 Hence, the barren plateau issue ~\cite{McClean2018} is not a significant concern in our optimization.
-The optimization problem does not worsen when the system size is increased, since the optimized wavefunctions are local.
-For the preparation of an $N$-site lattice wavefunction $\ket{\psi_\textrm{g}^{loc}}$ [\cref{eq:lattvarstate}], a quantum circuit running $N$ parallel $n_q$ quantum circuits should be used.
+The optimization problem does not worsen when the system size is increased, since the optimized wave functions are local.
+For the preparation of an $N$-site lattice wave function $\ket{\psi_\textrm{g}^{loc}}$ [\cref{eq:lattvarstate}], a quantum circuit running $N$ parallel $n_q$ quantum circuits should be used.

 The variational circuit ansatz used here and constructed from $\mathrm{R_Y}$, $\mathrm{R_Z}$ and $\mathrm{CZ}$ gates is just a representative example.
 Different hardware-efficient circuit ansantzes can be employed.
 For example, the results of this section will be similar if one changes the $\mathrm{CZ}$ gate to the $\mathrm{CNOT}$ gate and the $\mathrm{R_Y}$ to the $\mathrm{R_X}$.